MicrosoftDocs/win32/desktop-src/Msi/stringlist-item.md

 ---
-Description: The Item property is a read-only property that returns a string in the StringList Object collection. ms.assetid: 5c654927-41cf-4e47-9d4f-76524f8bbc97
+description: The Item property is a read-only property that returns a string in the StringList Object collection. ms.assetid: 5c654927-41cf-4e47-9d4f-76524f8bbc97
 title: StringList.Item property
 ms.topic: reference